MicrosoftDocs/azure-stack-docs/AKS-Hybrid/manage-node-pools.md

     ]
     ```

 The taint information is visible in Kubernetes for handling scheduling rules for nodes.
-The Kubernetes scheduler can use taints and tolerations to restrict what workloads can run on nodes.
+The Kubernetes scheduler can use taints and tolerations to restrict which workloads can run on nodes.

-* A **taint** is applied to a node that indicates only specific pods can be scheduled on them.
+- A *taint* is applied to a node that indicates only specific pods can be scheduled on them.
-* A **toleration** is then applied to a pod that allows them to *tolerate* a node's taint.
+- A *toleration* is then applied to a pod that allows them to "tolerate" a node's taint.

-For more information on how to use advanced Kubernetes scheduled features, see [Best practices for advanced scheduler features in AKS][taints-tolerations]

 ### Set node pool tolerations

-In the previous step, you applied the *sku=gpu:NoSchedule* taint when creating your node pool.
-The following example YAML manifest uses a toleration to allow the Kubernetes scheduler to run an NGINX pod on a node in that node pool.
+In the previous step, you applied the `sku=gpu:NoSchedule` taint when you created the node pool.
+The following example YAML manifest uses a toleration to allow the Kubernetes scheduler to run an NGINX pod on a node in that node pool:

-1. Create a file named `nginx-toleration.yaml` and copy in the following example YAML.
+1. Create a file named **nginx-toleration.yaml** and copy/paste the following example YAML:

     ```yaml
     apiVersion: v1